 What is the average Fraxel laser recovery time?

 The expected Laser Resurfacing downtime is usually a week.
-During the first two days after the session, you can expect redness and swell, like a sunburn.
+However, like a sunburn, you can expect redness and swelling during the first two days after the session.

 After that, your skin will start to peel.
-Avoid picking at the flakes and allow your skin to heal on its own, or you’ll face scarring.
+Avoid picking at the flakes and allow your skin to heal independently, or you’ll face scarring.

 Is it painful?

-During the laser treatment, you often feel a little teeny prickling.
-However, because your face will be anesthetized so it should not be uncomfortable.
+During the laser treatment, you often feel a little teeny prickling; however, because your face will be anesthetized it should not be uncomfortable d, it should not be uncomfortable.

-The cost of a Fractional Laser is various.
-It is based on the geographic office location, the doctor’s experience, and the area to be treated.
+The cost of a Fractional Laser varies.
+It is based on the geographic office location, the doctor’s experience, and the treatment area.

-In Turkey, you can achieve both stunning results and affordable prices for any cosmetic procedure.
+In Turkey, you can achieve stunning results and affordable prices for any cosmetic procedure.

 It is the right destination to improve your appearance and enjoy the beauty of the place.

-At HayatMed for cosmetic procedures, which is in Istanbul, our dermatologists are highly experienced in performing laser treatment procedures with satisfactory results according to our patients’ evaluations.
-In addition to the competitive costs.
+At HayatMed for cosmetic procedures in Istanbul, our dermatologists are highly experienced in performing laser treatment procedures with satisfactory results, according to our patients’ evaluations, in addition to the competitive costs.